 With storyboards, Airbnb understood all the questions travelers had before, during, and after traveling.

 Therefore, Airbnb came up with the neighborhoods guides:

 So that for each city, people could find answers to questions related to the things to do in the city.

 And also look at all the possible things to do in each neighborhood.

 This helped Airbnb guests to find all the travel-related answers they might have before reserving the trip.

-Those guides are so granular to unlock key information for each neighborhood, almost like you had a local, giving you all the suggestions you needed to have a great trip:
+Those guides are so granular to unlock critical information for each neighborhood, almost like you had a local, giving you all the suggestions you needed to have a great trip:

-- Storyboards were popularized by Disney in the 1930s to develop stories before the production of movies
+- Disney popularized storyboards in the 1930s to develop stories before the production of movies

 - Storyboards became a best practice in the movie industry world as a way to craft compelling stories before producing expensive movies

 - Now storyboards get used in business for several purposes.
 Airbnb used it to enhance customers’ experience